Modeling the Terrain

 2 - The Edit Geometry option allows or disallows modifying the shape of a pathway.

-3 - The Use Auto Elevations option allows the program to set the elevation of points automatically.
+3 - The Use Auto Elevations option allows the app to set the elevation of points automatically.
 It is activated by default.
 If you need to adjust the elevation of a pathway at some point, turn the option off.
 Then select a point in the 2D Plan view and set a new value in Point Elevation.

 4 - The Point Elevation edit box lets you change the elevation of a pathway at the selected point.
 This is possible only if the Use Auto Elevations option is deactivated.